qexat/Babble/README.md

 After starting **Babble**, you should see two text elements: at the top is the _header_ of the application, and at the bottom the _status bar_ with the keys and what they do when pressed.\
 A huge empty space is left in the center: this is where the _window_ that you will fill up sits.

-- Press `Space` to randomly fill the _pixels_ until the window is crowded.
+- Press `Enter` to fill 1'000 random pixels.

+> [!NOTE]
+> The number of pixels filled can be configured by setting the `--pixels-per-step` argument.

-- `Enter` is similar to `Space` but is like a "step": it only randomly fills a few _pixels_ and the process is done once.
+- `Space` is similar to `Enter`, but does it multiple times until the whole window is crowded.

+> [!IMPORTANT]
+> You can interrupt the process by pressing `Ctrl` + `C`.
+The pixels already filled keep their state.

 - Pressing `r` will shuffle the _pixels_ around.
 It does not fill any new one.
 - Pressing `s` does the opposite of `r`: it sorts the _pixels_ in a certain way.

+> [!NOTE]
+> The sorting algorithm will be configurable in the future.

 - Press `e` to clean the _window_.
 - `i` enters the _immersive mode_, which simply hides the _header_ and the _status bar_.
 Pressing it again exits that mode.
-- Press `f` if you need to force refreshing the interface, for example if your terminal size has changed.
+- Press `shift+f5` if you need to force refreshing the interface, for example if your terminal size has changed.
 - Finally, you can press `q` to quit **Babble**.
 Alternatively, you can also use `esc`.

-> [!IMPORTANT]
-> Space: You can interrupt the process by pressing `Ctrl` + `C`.
-The pixels already filled keep their state.

-> [!NOTE]
-> The sorting algorithm will be configurable in the future.

 ## How to run it?